doctor3w/Dance-Dance-Evolution/docs/index.md

 <https://youtu.be/TxRhZYfxWvQ>

 As we expected at the onset of the project, certain genres of music did not work well for our system.
 We had two different types of failure cases.
 In the first case, no beats would be detected.
 This occurs when a piece of music is slower and has few cases of 'spikes in the signal,' so to speak.
 The Discrete Wavelet Transform essentially detects high energy transitions that look like the mother wavelet (see *High Level Design: Beat Detection*), and these are much less common in songs without modern bass.
 Classical music obviously fails to have beats detected.
-We also had poor results with jazz (Louis Armstrong, Dave Brubeck's Take Five).
+We also had poor results with jazz (Louis Armstrong, Dave Brubeck's Take Five, Seth MacFarlane).

 The other failure case we encountered was when too many beats were detected.
 This occurred primarily when base notes were too long, or the music simply had 'too much going on.'
 We consistently failed to generate anything remotely usable when playing hip-hop music, because long 808 bass notes caused our beat detection system to freak out, generating far too many notes.
 Quick hi-hats also resulted in many beat detections.
-This oversaturation made the game unplayable.
+This oversaturation made the game unplayable in most cases.

 https://www.youtube.com/watch?v=3SJikKN0DuU